klavins/LeanW26/md/src/Introduction/Programming.md

     - People have implemented web servers, robot controllers, etc. code in Lean.
     - But it's intended use is to build proof tools.

-- C, Python, Java are *immperative and procedural*
+- C, Python, Java are *imperative and procedural*
     - Programs describe *how* to do something
     - For loops, sequences of statements, symbol tables